cryptopunksnotdead/punks.sandbox/cryptopunks/README.md

 _Shuffle all punk characters (randomly) in all-in-one punk series composite (`./punks.png`)_

-Let's generate an all new punks series by randomly shuffling "one-by-one by hand [thanks to philip the intern]".
+Let's generate an all new punks series by randomly shuffling "one-by-one by hand [thanks to philip the intern]" all punks.
 Let's give it a try:

 ```